In this part of Galatians chapter four we are being told about the

 grace.
 In the same vein Paul wrote in Galatians 5:7, You did run well; who did hinder you

 that you should not obey the truth?
-Once they ran well, but then they stopped.
-Many people start,
+In the past they ran well, but then they stopped.
+Many people

-but not near as many finish what they started.
-If you start the life of faith,
+start, but not near as many finish what they started.
+If you start the life of

-depending only upon the grace of God; God wants you to finish that way.
-Be
+faith, depending only upon the grace of God; God wants you to finish the way

 be that kind of a race.
 In order to be that way you must start by trusting